About · Sarah Halfpenny

 Honest about fit

-If your problem isn’t my work, I’ll say so on the discovery call and recommend three people who’d serve you better.
-I’d rather lose the fee than waste the quarter.
+If your problem isn’t my work, I’ll say so on the discovery call and recommend the people who’d serve you better.
+I’d rather lose the fee and not waste your time.

 The principle